uclaacm/hoth9-workshops/intro-to-git/README.md

 Theoretically, merging works just fine... except for when it doesn't.

 Let's imagine that in our video game analogy, two people ended up doing the same quest.
-Now you can't just automatically smash everyone's progress together because two people's actions clasha nd mgiht have ended up with differnet results.
+Now you can't just automatically smash everyone's progress together because two people's actions clasha nd mgiht have ended up with different results.
 One person's progress overwrites another person's contribution and that is very much not great.
 This is in essence a **merge conflict**.